 Nina Lesperance from SOUNZ, caught up with Micha Thompson to talk about his new resound films

-Congratulations on the release of your four new Resound films.
+Congratulations on the release of your new Resound films.
 Can you please talk us through each composition:

 Thank you!
 Most of what inspired these pieces has been my relationships with performers.
 Pretty much all the material has been slowly crafted alongside performers over a long period of time.
 For example, the flute part in “White” is the result of several years of collaboration with the fantastic Wellington flutist Samantha McSweeney.
 We discovered ways of writing for the flute where each hand works independently creating multiple lines and strange and beautiful colours.